sine2pi/Adaptive-Transformer/README.md

 ## Adaptive Transformer

+Quote from some AI model:
 "The concept of making the adaptation factor itself adaptive opens up a fascinating research direction.
-Imagine a model that doesn't just learn, but learns how to learn - continuously calibrating its own learning dynamics." copilot.
+Imagine a model that doesn't just learn, but learns how to learn - continuously calibrating its own learning dynamics."

 Roadmap--